Paint and Upholstery:

 A UK celebration Edition which, sadly, ended up the subject of confusion thanks to uncoordinated marketing and sales promotion initiatives.

-The dealerships were issued with black and yellow promotional material comprising of display boards and banners.
+The Dealerships were issued with black and yellow promotional “Last Edition” material comprising display boards and banners.

 The display boards carried the text